HSLdevcom/jore4/wiki/data-model.md

-This file aims to document the Jore4 data model and open questions regarding future development of the data model.
+This file aims to document the Jore4 data model.
+If there are open questions regarding future development of the data model, you can add them in their own section

 General principles
 ==================